All Episodes

 But the lack of positive, inspiring, uplifting things.

-A story about the Antarctic and a piece of ice breaking off can scare people to death and think that uh their world is over.
+A story about the Antarctic and a piece of ice breaking off can scare people to death and think that their world is over.

-Man, that to me is a testament To how effective all of this propaganda has been.
+Man, that, to me, is a testament to how effective all of this propaganda has been.

 Brief time out, we'll take it and come back, continue.

-Much more here, the EIB network and El Rush Bo back after this.
+Much more here, the EIB network and El Rushbo back after this.

 No, no, no.